neondatabase/neon/pageserver/src/remote_storage/README.md

 So far, we don't consider non-main images and don't adjust the remote storage based on GC thread loop results.
 Only checkpointer loop affects the remote storage.

-* more layers should be downloaded on demand
+* more timelines should be downloaded on demand

 Since we download and load remote layers into pageserver, there's a possibility a need for those layers' ancestors arise.
 Most probably, every downloaded image's ancestor is not present in locally too, but currently there's no logic for downloading such ancestors and their metadata,